This is 4th article for the series of "Improving the performance of Warp". Readers are supposed to read the following articles:

 Let me explain how the old composer for HTTP response header

 worked.
-Recall that the Response
+Recall that the Response data type has

 three constructors: